elinscott-talks/group_meeting_march_2025/slides.typ

 What should we do when writing code? #pause
 - always have inputs and outputs rigorously defined -- think functionally! #pause
-- be modular wherever possible #pause
+- be modular wherever possible (e.g. separate responsibilities) #pause
 - be abstract wherever possible #pause
 - make it easy for people to tweak and combine workflows #pause
   - (should `AiiDA` be able to read and dump `.cwl` files?) #pause